jac-uk/digital-platform/README.md

 firebase deploy --project staging
 ```

+You can also use [CircleCI](https://circleci.com/gh/jac-uk/digital-platform) to deploy to staging.

+Just prefix your branch name with `staging-` and every new push to github will automatically deploy to staging.

 You can also perform [partial deployments](https://firebase.google.com/docs/cli#partial_deploys) to only update specific apps,
 Cloud Functions or Firebase services.

 ### Deploy to production

-We use [CircleCi](https://circleci.com/gh/jac-uk/digital-platform) to deploy to production.
+We use [CircleCI](https://circleci.com/gh/jac-uk/digital-platform) to deploy to production.

 Open a Pull Request to merge your code into the `master` branch.

 Once approved, merge your Pull Request and it'll be deployed to production automatically.

-### Deploy to staging

-You can also use [CircleCi](https://circleci.com/gh/jac-uk/digital-platform) to deploy to staging.

-Just prefix your branch name with `staging-` and every new push to github will automatically deploy to staging.